Aliraqimustafa/Ai_Project/classification Dog vs Cat/README.md

 2- Prior knowledge of how CNN works

-3- Run main.py in your colab
+3- Run 'classification_Dog_vs_Cat.ipynb' in your colab

 ## Codes